CS 480: Computers and Society

 encryption protocols.
 Ethical theory and applications in

 computing.
-Seminar discussion on value systems, social impact, and
+Seminar discussion on social impact, and

 human factors, and about use and misuse of computers.
 Four hours